Q&As for Required Ready by Five Trainings

 Q: Why is training required?

 With the significant reach of children and expecting parents in Kent County, First Steps Kent sees an opportunity to further cultivate the “Kent County Way.”
 This is a network that is responsive to the needs of families and young children in Kent County as well as professionals in the network.
-These pieces of training were selected by the Resident Proposal Review Board as they offered important information that is relevant to all professionals who support families and aim to build peer support among program professionals – something that has been challenging to foster over the past few years.

 Q: How do I find out when trainings are offered?